 Following the second questionnaire and examination, researchers followed up with each participant for the next eight years, starting on January 1, 2006.
 The participant’s role in the study would end on December 31, 2013.
-Some participants ended their role in the study due to death or dementia diagnosis prior to the aforementioned date.
+Some participants ended their role in the study because of death or dementia diagnosis prior to the aforementioned date.
 Participants were followed-up for any development of overall dementia, Alzheimer’s disease, and vascular dementia.